LdyL/epython/README.md

-#The Extended Epiphany Python for Parallella cluster
+#The Extended ePython for Parallella cluster

 This is an Python interpreter used for parallel Python interpreting on Internet connected Epiphanies.
 This version is backwards-compatible for all basic communicational calls, the syntax of original parallel Python remains unchanged.